Specialized Headache and Migraine Care For All Ages

 When is a headache an emergency?

-- Your Headache is accompanied with fever, stiff neck, severe neck pain, persistent vomiting or unrelenting diarrhea, loss of vision, weakness, loss of consciousness, confusion, seizure or trouble speaking.
+- Headache with fever, stiff neck, severe neck pain, persistent vomiting or unrelenting diarrhea, loss of vision, weakness, loss of consciousness, confusion, seizure, trouble speaking

-- You experience a headache after a head injury, especially if the headache gets worse.
+- Headache after head injury, especially if the headache gets worse

 - You cannot tolerate your headache even after taking your rescue medications